ZephaniahBuenavista/Computer-Science/What is Computer Science?.md

 ## What is Computer Science?

-Computer Science is the study of computing and progamming of a computer.
-Where you analyze programs and solve them and to study the perfomrance of computer's software and hardware.
-It deals with the science of processing information in computers showing how computers think and work when responding to a situation.
+Computer Science is the study of computing and progamming of a computer and how they have developed.
+Where you analyze programs and solve them and to study the performance of computer's software, hardware and applications.
+It deals with the science of processing information in computers.
+Overall computer science covers the design of computers and how they work.